wso2/docs-ei/en/micro-integrator/docs/setup/user_stores/setting_up_ro_ldap.md

 ## Configuring an RDBMS user store (Optional)

-If you are already using a JDBC user store (database) with another WSO2 product, you can connect the same database to the Micro Integrator of WSO2 Enterprise Integrator 7 as explained below.
+If you are already using a JDBC user store (database) with another WSO2 product (WSO2 API Manager or WSO2 Identity Server), you can connect the same database to the Micro Integrator of WSO2 Enterprise Integrator 7 as explained below.

 !!!
 Warning
 	You cannot manage users and roles when you use a JDBC user store with the Micro Integrator.
 Therefore, be sure that your database is already up-to-date before connecting it to the Micro Integrator.
 Alternatively, you can shift to an [LDAP user store](#configuring-an-ldap-user-store).